bibbo81/scs-hub-pro/readme.md

 ### 📄 Tracking object format

 Trackings share a common structure across the project.
-See `core/typedefs.d.ts` for all fields.
+See `core/typedefs.d.ts` for the base `TrackingLike` definition used throughout the codebase.

 ```js
 /** @type {TrackingLike} */